Yashua Klos

-Yashua Klos (born 1977) is an American visual artist best known for his innovative large-scale collage works which address issues of identity, race, memory and community.
+Yashua Klos (born 1977) is an American visual artist and educator.
+He is known for his large-scale collage and woodcut works, which address issues of identity, race, memory and community.
+Klos lives in The Bronx, and has lived in Brooklyn in New York City.

 Early life and education

-Klos was born in Chicago, Illinois, where he grew up on Chicago's South Side and was raised by his single mother.
-In 2000, he earned his Bachelor of Fine Arts degree at Northern Illinois University.
-Klos then studied abroad in France, where he investigated Renaissance painting techniques at L'Atelier Neo Medici in 2002.
-By 2009, he earned a Master of Fine Arts degree at Hunter College.
+Klos was born in 1977, in Chicago, Illinois, where he grew up on Chicago's South Side and was raised by his single mother.
+Kos is biracial, his mother is white, and his father is black.
+Klos's artwork is influenced by his childhood neighborhood, and his family.
+In adulthood, he was reunited with his paternal family in Detroit after a genetic test was matched with his cousin.

+He received a BFA degree in 2000 at Northern Illinois University.
+Klos then studied abroad in 2002 in Monflanquin, France, where he investigated renaissance painting techniques at Atelier Neo Medici.
+He received a MFA degree in 2009 at Hunter College in New York City.

 Art

-Klos's work is influenced by his childhood growing up on Chicago's South Side.
 His work commonly explores themes surrounding African-American identity in contemporary society.
 Through his large-scale collages, Klos challenges notions of marginalization, masculinity, and urban mythology.
 He paints portraits of people from Chicago's South Side, highlighting narratives of suppression, denial, and pain associated with the vulnerability experienced in black communities.
 There was a "stoicism" among the "black folks" Klos witnessed, an element he attempts to unpack by studying the behavioral nature of adapting and thriving.
 Overall, he challenges conventions often attached to the African-American man.

-Klos is represented by Jack Tilton Gallery.
+Klos teaches at Hunter College and Parsons School of Design in New York City.
+His work is in museum collections, including at the Studio Museum in Harlem.

 Printmaking

 In his earlier works, Klos was known for printing giant woodcuts on large stretches of muslin.
-His interest in the technique grew out of the many African-American activists who employed it during the mid-20th century, such as Charles White, Elizabeth Catlett, and Emily Douglas.
+His interest in the technique grew out of the many African-American activists who employed it during the mid-20th century, such as Charles W. White, Elizabeth Catlett, and Emily Douglas.
 By cutting and etching using a series of erratic, jagged marks, he imitates this "kinetic devotion to image-making" that grounds this element of humanity he desires to achieve.